No fatalities

 Photo: Ryanmac06 at English Wikipedia / Public domain, via Wikimedia Commons

-A Delta Air Lines Boeing 757 departed Atlanta without an active transponder, leading to several instances of loss of lateral separation with other aircraft.
+On March 11, 2011, Delta Air Lines Flight 2086, a Boeing 757-200, departed Atlanta without activating its transponder, remaining unidentifiable on radar for about eight minutes, leading to loss of separation with three other aircraft.

 Contributing factors